Azure/azure-sdk/_posts/client-lifetime-management.md

 ```

+## Models are not thread-safe

-**NOTE:** the input and output models of the client methods are non-thread-safe and can only be accessed by one thread a time.
+The input and output models of the client methods are non-thread-safe and can only be accessed by one thread a time.

 The following sample illustrates a bug where accessing a model from multiple threads might cause an undefined behavior.